 Data on pavement condition is collected every year.
-In the bar chart below data for 2018 to 2022 is a forecast.

 Bridge inspection is occurring year-round resulting in a frequency of every structure every two years.
 In March of each year, the BHI score of each structure inspected in the previous 12 months is updated.
 In March of each year, each structure is inspected and scored out of 100 using the Bridge Health Index (BHI).